OctopusDeploy/docs/docs/deployment-examples/custom-scripts/raw-scripting.md

 :::hint
 **Raw Target Health Checks** {#RawScripting-HealthChecks}
 Given that the point of raw scripting is to avoid having to install Mono and Calamari, you may need to create a custom [Machine Policy](/docs/infrastructure/machine-policies.md) and select the `Only perform connection test` option under the section `Health check for SSH endpoints`.
-Targets configured with this policy will be considered healthy so long as a SSH connection can be established.
+Targets configured with this policy will be considered healthy so long as an SSH connection can be established.

 ![](/docs/images/machine-policies/ssh-healthchecks.png "width=300")